isabella232/datajoint-file-validator/docs/tutorial/1-validate.md

 ## 1.4.
 Fixing Errors in the Fileset and Re-Validating

 Now that we know what errors are present in the fileset, we can fix them.
-In this case, we will add a new file to the fileset, and rename the file that does not match the regex pattern:
+In this case, we will

+1. Add a new file to the fileset, so that we satisfy rule `rule-3-files`, and
+2. Rename the file that does not match the regex pattern, to satisfy rule `rule-5-regex`.

 <!-- termynal -->